rebuy-de/aws-nuke/README.md

 Nuke a whole AWS account and delete all its resources.

 > **Development Status** *aws-nuke* is stable, but currently not all AWS resources are covered by it.
-Feel free to add missing resources and create a Pull Request.
+Be encouraged to add missing resources and create a Pull Request or to create an [Issue](https://github.com/rebuy-de/aws-nuke/issues/new).

 ## Caution!